Why should you visit Udupi

 Sri Krishna Matha

 Situated in the heart of Udupi city, Sri Krishna Matha is a must-visit place for Hindu pilgrims coming to Udupi.
-The temple is open from as early as5:30 in the morning.
+The temple is open from as early as 5:30 in the morning.
 The holy pond Madhwa Sarovara is present within the temple premises and devotees can take a dip in the pond before going into the sanctum of the temple for darshana though the dip in the sarovara is not compulsory.
 Special poojas are carried out during festivals and the waiting period in the queues can become long on such days.
 All other days, the waiting time in the queue is relatively short and you may be in and out of the temple within an hour.

 The temple also has a practice of serving prasada (a full meal served on banana leaf and people are required to sit on the floor and eat) the devotees and dress codes may be prevalent.
 Please check with the temple administration for the prasada timings as the prasada is not served till the pooja is not complete.
 You can also check out the bookshops, pooja bhandars and souvenir shops within the temple premises that have many religious books and pooja items including conchs and Gopichandana.